 Update: Wolf et. al (2012) examines nonpaternity (false identification of biological father) for 971 focal persons who were bone marrow recipients at a German university hospital from 1993 to 2008.
 For each focal person, the sample had biological material from the mother and the man that the focal person believed to be her or his biological father.
 Genetic testing found that the putative biological father was not the actual biological father for 9 focal persons (0.93% of the sample).

 This result probably has large, downward non-sampling bias.
 While Wolf et. al (2012) referred to the focal persons as “children,” that was only a relational specification.
 The authors had no information on the ages of the focal persons.
 The median age of bone marrow donor recipients in the U.S. in the mid-2000s was 40.
 That’s a reasonable rough estimate for the median age in the German sample.
 Selecting a sample of persons of roughly median age 40, who also are able to obtain a genetic sample from the persons who they believe to be their biological fathers, is strong selection on family structure.
-In particular, a man not biologically related to a woman’s child is likely to have a lower probably of remaining accessible to the woman over decades while remaining falsely identified as the biological father.
+In particular, a man not biologically related to a woman’s child is likely to have a lower probably of remaining accessible to the child across decades while remaining falsely identified as the biological father.
 So I think tWolf et al (2012) could easily be consistent with roughly 5% of children in Germany today having false beliefs about who are their biological fathers.

 Wolf, Michael, Jochen Musch, Juergen Enczmann, and Johannes Fischer.
 2012.
 “Estimating the prevalence of nonpaternity in Germany.”
 Human Nature.
 23 (2): 208-217.